 When the property was listed for leasing, many of the key issues should have been addressed with the landlord to help your future inspections and negotiations with tenants.
 In many respects, you only have a short time in the property inspection where you can close the tenant and influence them towards making an offer to lease.

-Given that the current commercial and retail property leasing market is under some pressure, we have limited enquiry to work with when it comes to the average listing and marketing effort.
+Given that the current commercial and retail property leasing market is sometimes under pressure, we have limited enquiry to work with when it comes to the average listing and marketing effort.
 Information and questions will help you match the tenant to the right property.

 Here are some strategies to adopt when it comes to taking the property enquiry, setting up the inspection, and moving through the property.

-- You want to know that you’re dealing with the decision maker when it comes to the particular property and leasing enquiry.
+- DECISION MAKERS MATTER: You want to know that you’re dealing with the decision maker when it comes to the particular property and leasing enquiry.
 Get all of the contact details for the decision maker as the first part of taking the property enquiry.
 If they are reluctant to provide you with this information, you should also be reluctant in providing information.
 Many times you will find a competing agent masquerading as a tenant to get property detail.

-- Ask the tenant about their property requirements when it comes to size of premises, location, services and amenities, signage, car parking, rental budget, lease terms and conditions, and improvements.
+- TENANT AWARENESS: Ask the tenant about their property requirements when it comes to the size of premises, location, services and amenities, signage, car parking, rental budget, lease terms and conditions, and improvements.
 It is quite likely that you will have a number of properties listed for leasing that you can show them as part of the inspection process.

-- Ask the tenant if they have been working with other competing agents recently.
+- OTHER AGENTS: Ask the tenant if they have been working with other competing agents recently.
 Some tenants will choose a number of agents to inspect properties with thinking that they can cover the market and all available listings.
 That being the case, you could very well be wasting your time and extended effort with that tenant when it comes to special leasing requirements and any special inspection service or leasing solution.

 When you show premises to tenants, have a system to support your inspection focus and efforts.
-In this way you can direct better outcomes for your client the landlord.
+In this way, you can direct better outcomes for your client the landlord.